The Impacts Of Being Excluded: Social Exclusion And Mental Health

 This research indicates that the human brain may be unable to differentiate between physical and emotional pain.
 Being excluded from a group or social circle could feel as painful as scraping your knee or breaking your arm.

-The effects of feeling excluded
+The impacts of being excluded

 Beyond a pain response in the brain, there are several other potential impacts a person may experience due to exclusion.
 Going through a social rejection can lead to physical responses, cognitive impacts, and emotional reactions.